• Skip to primary navigation

 Mary

-This lavender vanilla no churn ice cream is fragrant, smooth, and super creamy.
-It’s the perfect treat for when you want something cold and sweet.
-Steeping the cream with dried lavender buds and whole vanilla bean gives it a delightful warm and floral flavour - the perfect treat for a hot summer day!
+This 4 ingredient lavender ice cream is fragrant, smooth, and super creamy.
+It’s the perfect easy to make, no ice cream machine required, floral summer treat.
+Steeping the cream with lavender buds and whole vanilla bean gives it a delightful warm and floral flavor - the perfect treat for a hot summer day!
 The ice cream is perfectly scoopable, creamy, and melty.

 5 from 1 vote